awaescher/homebridge-eltako-minisafe2/README.md

 Yes, this plugin uses the [devices' unique addresses](https://github.com/awaescher/homebridge-eltako-minisafe2/blob/e5a77008cca516e5d79038ba9dc688a794019892/src/platform.ts#L149) to reference them.
 This means that the name in the Eltako- and in the HomeKit-app can be changed at any time with no side effects.
 When the plugin adds the device to HomeKit for the very first time, the name from the MiniSafe2 config is used but you can change it at any time in HomeKit.

-## Is this plugin compatible with other bridges?
+## Is this plugin compatible with other gateways?

 As far as I could find out, the [Mediola V6 Mini](https://www.mediola.com/wp-content/uploads/datenblatt_V6-Mini_V6-Mini_E_Rev1_2019.pdf) is using the same design as the MiniSafe2 internally and should therefore work.
-Mediola has other bridges available which might not be compatible.
+Mediola has other gateways available which might not be compatible.

 While it looks pretty much the same on first sight, I was told that the [wibutler](https://shop.wibutler.com/zentrale/) is not compatible to the MiniSafe2 design.

-If you have a bridge from Mediola, wibutler or any other manufacturer I don't know yet, I'd be happy to hear your feedback.
+If you have a gateway from Mediola, wibutler or any other manufacturer I don't know yet, I'd be happy to hear your feedback.

 # Limitations